Florida Travel: Spending Time with Weeki Wachee’s Mermaids

 The Mermaids of Today, Including Mermaid Kelley (Left), Wearing Vintage Weeki Wachee Costumes, Weeki Wachee Springs State Park, Weeki Wachee, Fla., Sept.
 2018.

 Weekie Wachee Springs opened as a tourist attraction on Oct.
 13, 1947 and was the vision of World War II Navy frogmen trainer, Newt Perry.
 He built a small tank looking into the crystal-clear waters of the first magnitude spring and it served as the theater tourists sat and watched the underwater ballets and mermaid picnics.
-The original performers did not wear mermaid tales but attractive costumes and breathed through hoses with compressed air.
+The original performers did not wear mermaid tails but attractive costumes and breathed through hoses with compressed air.

 The original theater (tank) was replaced by a bigger one in 1959 and the springs became a state park on Nov.
 1, 2008.
 Today, 15 mermaids and four princes (men) perform 16 – 20 feet below the springs’ surface.
 They perform two shows, one is based on Hans Christian Andersen’s “The Little Mermaid” and the other is called “Fish Tail”” which tells the history of Weeki Wachee Springs State Park.